-"In manufactures, they surpassed the world in variety and beauty of design and perfection of workmanship.
-They worked in all metals-gold, silver, copper, bronze, iron, and steel.
-In textile fabrics, they have never been surpassed.
+"In manufactures, they surpassed the world in variety and beauty of design and perfection of they have never been surpassed.
 They knew the secrets of dyeing, and they manufactured paper.
 They had processes of dressing leather, and their work was famous through out Europe, They made tinctures, essences and syrups.
 They practiced farming in a scientific way, and had good system of irrigation.
-They knew the value of fertilizers, and adapted their crops to quality of ground.
-They excelled in horticulture, knowing how to graft and how to produce new varieties of fruits and flowers.
+They knew the value of fertilizers, and adapted their crops to the quality of ground.
+They excelled in horticulture, knowing how to graft and how to produce new - varieties of fruits and flowers.
 They introduced into the West many trees and plants from the East.
 Scientific treatises on farming were written by them.
-Their commerce attained great-proportions.
+Their commerce attained great proportions.
 Their caravans traversed the empire from one end to the other, and their sails covered the seas.
-Great fairs and markets were held at many places, some of which were visited merchants from all parts of Europe and Asia.
-Their merchants had connections with China, India, and the East Indies, with the interior of Africa and with' Russia, and with all the countries lying around the Baltic.
+Great fairs and markets were held at many places, some of which were visited by merchants from all parts of Europe and Asia.
+Their merchants had connections with India, and the East Indies, with the interior of Africa and with' China, Russia, and with all the countries lying around the Baltic.
 Their commerce covered all parts of the known world."